Zero-Stor : A Quantum Safe Backend Storage System

 Introducing Zero-Stor

-A redesigned storage system which can scale to planet level.
+A redesigned storage system which can scale to a planetary level.
 It is super secure, private and fast enough for more use cases.
 It is designed to operate in a decentralized context and data can never be lost or corrupted.

 This storage system is: